slugbyte/lackluster.nvim/README.md

     --   2) "none" for transparency
     --   3) "default" or nil will just use whatever lackluster's default is.
-    -- NOTE: when testing transparent backgrounds I found that comments where often hard --       to read and I found that setting lighter gray looked nice. tweek_background = {
+    -- NOTE: when testing transparent backgrounds I found that comments where often hard --       to read and I found that setting lighter gray with `tweek_syntax` looked nice. tweek_background = {
         normal = 'default',    -- main background
         -- normal = 'none',    -- transparent